-At Verve Search, we currently have a host of creative content strategists, and we have all experienced our family and friends asking us what we actually do at work.
+At Verve Search, we currently have a host of creative content strategists, and we have all experienced our family and friends asking us what we actually do at work and what is creative content strategy?.
 Our response could be, “I write articles online for clients,” “I’m currently researching this information for an infographic we’re creating,” “I work in an SEO company where I write articles,” or, “I’m a creative writer, working on articles and blogs online.”
 Maybe the easiest way to explain it is to break down the definition of the job title:

 - Creative – “Having the quality or power of creating”

 - Creative writing –“Resulting from originality of thought, expression, etc.”